Anthropology Major Resources

 When you meet with Professor Trinch (which you should plan on doing at least once a year), you can get advice about which courses you should take and when you should take them—advice particularly relevant to first and second year students.
 Prof. Trinch can alert you to new or experimental courses the department may be offering, possible participation in field schools or in departmental research and writing projects.
 She will suggest how you can tailor your program to your specific interests.
 If you are a third or fourth year student, she can offer advice about career paths or graduate schools and help with applications.

-Anthropology students who would like advising during Winter session (January 2-January 24) 2024 can email Professor Shonna Trinch (strinch@jjay.cuny.edu).
+Anthropology students who would like advising during Summer session (June 3- August 27) 2024 can email Professor Shonna Trinch (strinch@jjay.cuny.edu).
+She will only advise remotely this summer.

 Sophomores with 45-59 credits may have a hold on their registration.
 The hold will be removed when they have a major advising appointment with Professor Shonna Trinch (strinch@jjay.cuny.edu).
 This discussion will encourage wise planning and allow students to ask any questions they may have about the major.
 How do you know if you have a major hold?
 Go to CUNYfirst and complete the following steps: